barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 [[geometryandappearances/firstTetrahedron.png]]

 Without shading, it is hard to see the surfaces.
 To view a wireframe, we could change the `primitiveType` to `LINES` and change the indices to represent a line segment per unique triangle edge.
 However, [`GeometryPipeline`](http://cesium.agi.com/Cesium/Build/Documentation/GeometryPipeline.html) is a collection of functions that transform geometries.
 The function [GeometryPipeline.toWireframe](http://cesium.agi.com/Cesium/Build/Documentation/GeometryPipeline.html#toWireframe) transforms a geometry to use the `LINES` primitive type.
-Replace the instance declaration with this:
+Replace the instance with this:

 ```javascript
 var instance = new Cesium.GeometryInstance({